m-laca/CMSC207_Mini-Project/README.md

 👉🏼 I built this mini-project for my CMSC 207 class.

-📃 The site serves as a digital resume and highlights my academic journey, professional background in project management, and personal interests.
+📃 The site highlights my academic journey, professional background in project management, and personal interests.

 ## Features

-* Responsive Design: The layout adapts smoothly to mobile, tablet, and desktop screens using CSS media queries.
+💬 **Responsive Design**: The layout adapts smoothly to mobile, tablet, and desktop screens using CSS media queries.

-* Interactive Trivia Section: A custom JavaScript function powers a "Know More" button that cycles through an array of personal and professional facts.
+👆🏼 **Interactive Trivia Section**: A custom JavaScript function powers a "Know More" button that cycles through an array of personal and professional facts.

-* Dynamic Typing Animation: The hero section features a rotating text effect to display various professional identities.
+⌨️ **Dynamic Typing Animation**: The hero section features a rotating text effect to display various professional identities.

-* Smooth Navigation & Animations: The site includes a sticky navbar, smooth section scrolling, and CSS keyframe animations for floating profile images.
+🖱️ **Smooth Navigation & Animations**: The site includes a sticky navbar, smooth section scrolling, and CSS keyframe animations for floating profile images.

 ## Technologies Used

-* HTML5: Structures the web content.
+1️⃣ HTML5: Structures the web content.

-* CSS3: Handles styling, custom variables, Flexbox layouts, and animations.
+2️⃣ CSS3: Handles styling, custom variables, Flexbox layouts, and animations.

-* JavaScript (Vanilla): Controls the mobile menu toggle and the interactive fact-revealing logic.
+3️⃣ JavaScript (Vanilla): Controls the mobile menu toggle and the interactive fact-revealing logic.

-* **Boxicons:** https://boxicons.com/ Provides the scalable vector icons used throughout the site.
+4️⃣ **Boxicons:** https://boxicons.com/ Provides the scalable vector icons used throughout the site.

-* **Typed.js:** https://mattboldt.com/demos/typed-js/ Generates the dynamic typing effect in the header.
+5️⃣ **Typed.js:** https://mattboldt.com/demos/typed-js/ Generates the dynamic typing effect in the header.

 ## Project Structure
 * index.html: Contains the main structure and text content of the web profile.